-The added file(s) should be either ADF result files (.t21), COSMO kf files (.coskf), or ASCII COSMO files (.cosmo).
-These files should be result files of a quantum mechanical calculation including COSMO, which contains COSMO segment data.
+The added file(s) should be either ADF result files (.t21), COSMO kf files (.coskf), COMPKF kf files (.compkf), or ASCII COSMO files (.cosmo).
+These files should be result files of a quantum mechanical calculation including COSMO, which contains COSMO segment data, or a result of the Fas Sigma prediction (.compkf).
 In case of ADF the ADF result file (.t21 or .coskf) will contain COSMO data if the ADF calculation was done with COSMO.
 The added file can also be a plain text file with a list of file names (.compoundlist), which contains on each line the filename of a .t21, .coskf, or .cosmo file.

 Install COSMO-RS database...
-Download and install the COSMO-RS database ADFCRS-2010.
+Download and install the COSMO-RS database ADFCRS-2018.